Shailendra-Prajapati/Deep-Leaning-/README.md

 # Deep-Leaning-
-In thsi repository I will be having collection of all the repositories related to deep learning techniques.
+In this I will be putting collection of all the repositories related to deep learning techniques.